Stuart Weitzman School of Design

 "Urban Renewal through Rehabilitation and Restoration," in The Many Geographies of Urban Renewal: New Perspectives on the Housing Act of 1949, ed.
 Douglas R. Appler (Philadelphia: Temple University Press, 2023), 195-216.

-"The Long History of Unfair Housing," co-authoried with Wendell E. Pritchett, in Perspectives on Fair Housing, eds.
+"The Long History of Unfair Housing," co-authored with Wendell E. Pritchett, in Perspectives on Fair Housing, eds.
 Vincent Reina, Wendell E. Pritchett, and Susan Wachter (Philadelphia: University of Pennsylvania Press, 2020), 9-44.

 “Refuge, Resort, and Ruin: Real Estate Development and the Identity of Asbury Park, New Jersey,” in Liberty and Leisure in North America, ed.
 Pierre Lagayette (Paris: Presses de l’Université Paris-Sorbonne, 2008), 41-57.